Recording Item Donations

 Select the quality level that matches your item's condition

-Exception: Items not in good condition
+Exception: Items not in good used condition

 - You obtain a qualified appraisal and attach it to your tax return